Jada Pinkett & Will Smith Have Stopped Using The Word

 This progressive attitude is pretty much the hallmark of their relationship.
 Pinkett Smith even interviewed her husband's ex-wife, Sheree Fletcher, for her Facebook Watch show, Red Table Talk, for an honest and brave conversation about their strained relationship that ended with apologies and understandings worthy of tears.

-More recently, the couple had to defend themselves from divorce rumors, and preached the same kind of ethics.
+More recently, the couple had to defend themselves from divorce rumours, and preached the same kind of ethics.

 "[Will and I stay together] because we are family — take out all that whole marriage, relationship, crap — at the end of the day, Will and I are family, I’m going to hold him down," Pinkett Smith told SiriusXM's Shade 45 show Sway In The Morning.
 "It doesn’t matter, all that relationship and what people think, ideas of a husband and a partner and all that, man, whatever, at the end of the day, that’s a man that can rely on me for the rest of his life, period."